-Question: I left my books in my locker.
-Can I get electronic access to my casebook?
+Can I still get electronic access to casebooks?

-West Academic has made its large collection of study aids and materials available to Georgetown Law students until June 15, 2020.
-This package includes Gilberts, Nutshells, Concepts & Insights, Hornbooks, and Concise Hornbooks.
+The West Academic study aids platform includes Gilberts, Nutshells, Concepts & Insights, Hornbooks, and Concise Hornbooks.
 There are two ways to access this platform:

 - Option 1 – Go to West Academic through the library’s website.
 You will be prompted to sign-in with your Georgetown NetID and password.
 If you would like to take notes, highlight, and download titles for offline access, you will need to sign-in using a West Academic account (Option 2).

 - Option 2 – Login with a West Academic account.
 To create or use an existing West Academic account, please do the following:

 - Click ‘Create an Account’ in the upper right-hand corner and follow the prompts OR If you already have a West Academic account, click ‘Sign-in’ and verify your Georgetown email address.

 I have fines on my account.
 What should I do?

 All fines have been suspended.
 If you have fines on your account, please contact Circulation.